Ubiquity, Dependency, Complexity

 What the Course Is:

 Most security red teaming today has a highly technical focus.
 That’s both understandable and necessary.
 Given the complexity of modern systems, we also believe it’s insufficient.
-Additional, more systemic approaches to red teaming do exist (levels III and IV), and those are the focus of the Becoming Odysseus course.
+Additionally, more systemic approaches to red teaming do exist, and those are the focus of the Becoming Odysseus course.

 What the Course Is Not: